 Happy Friday, E-Learning Heroes!

+Fantastic week!
 I’m so impressed with the amazing demos, games, and e-learning templates you’ve cranked out over the past few weeks.
 Really inventive work in so little time!
 For this week, I think we’ve earned a little breather with a less intensive design workout.

 One of the things I’ve been interested in lately is typography posters—you know, those fun posters that feature playful design quotes set in creative typography.
 They’re a great way to share tips or common pitfalls in a more engaging and shareable format than boring old bullet lists.

-Maybe you’ve heard that the e-learning industry loves its tips and rules of thumb...
-And we all have our go-to favorite tip, piece of advice, or rule of thumb we love to spring on newbies.
+Maybe you’ve heard that the e-learning industry loves its tips and rules of thumb.
+And we all have our favorite go-to tip, piece of advice, or rule of thumb; we love to spring on newbies.

 This week’s challenge